kyma-project/api-gateway/docs/user/tutorials/01-35-expose-workload-noauth-gardener.md

 ## Prerequisites

 - You have Istio and API Gateway modules in your cluster.
 See [Adding and Deleting a Kyma Module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module?locale=en-US&version=Cloud).
-- You a deployed workload.
+- You have a deployed workload.
   > [!NOTE]
   > To expose a workload using APIRule in version `v2`, the workload must be a part of the Istio service mesh.
 See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-istio-sidecar-proxy-injection).
 - To set up a custom Gateway, see [Configure a TLS Gateway in SAP BTP, Kyma Runtime](./01-20-set-up-tls-gateway.md).
 Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.